jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ```

 ### 2.7 Install Distributed Logging (Loki)
-* 2.7.1 Go to "Discover"..."Marketplace" on the left tab.
+* 2.7.1 Go to "Discover"..."Marketplace" on the left tab
-* 2.7.2 To the right of "Marketplace Applications" use dropdown to search for "Monitoring".
+* 2.7.2 To the right of "Marketplace Applications" use dropdown to search for "Logging"
 * 2.7.3 Hover your mouse over the "[Grafana Loki](https://cloud.digitalocean.com/marketplace/5db68268316b031f2a877a63?i=9ca3ac)" tile
 * 2.7.4 `Install App`...`Select a cluster option`...`digital-ocean-cluster`
 * 2.7.5 Select `Install` button below.